Rushigithub98230/AuthenticationUsingIdentity-v1/README.md

 Here are some of the key technologies used in this project:

-C#
+C#,
-ASP.NET Core Web API
+ASP.NET Core Web API,
-Entity Framework
+Entity Framework,
-Custom Identity
+Custom Identity,
-SMTP for email service
+SMTP for email service,
-Identity Framework
+Identity Framework,
-SQL Server
+SQL Server,
 JWT